opengsn/gsn-protocol/gsn-protocol.md

 * Only after this countdown is over, it will transfer the eth balance of the relay workers to the manager (before the time, the "transfer eth" operation balance can cause the relayer to be penalizeable)
 * The client lookup mechanism filters out relayers for which a "HubUnauthorized" event was sent

-The process of sending a relayed transaction:
+#### The process of sending a relayed transaction:

 * `Sender` selects a live `Relay` from RelayHub's list by looking at events from `RelayHub` in the past `lookup window`.
    Each relayer address is saved once (that is, a relayer is considred "active" regardless of how many requests it had processed within the lookup window)
+   - This ping returns the relayer manager, worker, minGasPrice.
 * The sender may maintain a list of "preferred relayers".
 These are always moved to the beginning of the list and tried first, before other relayers (i.e probably dapp-owned relayers)
 * The sender may sort relayers based on its own criteria.
 Selection may be based on a mix of:
-    * Relay published transaction fees.
+    * Relayer published transaction fees.
-    * Relay stake size and lock-up time.
+    * Relayer stake size and lock-up time.
+    * Relayer minGasPrice (filter out relayers that require higher gasprice)
-    * Recent relay transactions (visible through `TransactionRelayed` events from `RelayHub`).
+    * Recent relayer transactions (visible through `TransactionRelayed` events from `RelayHub`).
     * Optionally, reputation/blacklist/whitelist held by the sender app itself, or its backend, on per-app basis (not part of the gas stations network).
 * The Default sorting algorithm is:
     * preferred relays are always first, in their order from the configuration file.
     * sort relayers by calculated fee (for this transaction)
+    * filter out relayers with high "minGasPrice"
     * downscore (move to the end of the list) relays that failed this client (see below)
 * To select a relayer to use from the list, the client:
     * Pick the next 3 relayers (without mixing "preferred" with normal relayers)